 Each year, the World Monuments Fund (WMF), the Paul Mellon Centre for Studies in British Art (PMC), and the Yale Center for British Art (YCBA) offer a summer graduate student research scholarship that focuses on a specific WMF site.
-In 2018, the WMF is offering three sites for consideration by applicants; one scholarship only will be offered for an applicant to conduct research at the site that best matches his or her interests.
+One scholarship will be offered per year for an applicant to conduct research at the site that best matches his or her interests.
 Applicants to the program should write with specific reference to the project for which they wish to apply, along with their qualifications and reasons for their interest in that particular site.

 The WMF/PMC/YCBA scholarship, available through the Center, is open to graduate students in all disciplines who are affiliated with Yale University.
 The number of scholarships offered each year is limited to one.

 The summer 2019 application cycle is now closed.
 The next application cycle (2020) will open in the spring of 2020.
 Please check back for further details.

 The following descriptions outline the projects offered in 2019.
 Full project descriptions can be viewed here.

 The first pier at Blackpool was North Pier, opened on May 21, 1863.
 The railway arrived at Blackpool in 1846, and the location for the pier was chosen to be as close to Blackpool North Station as possible.
 A pavilion was added in 1874, where symphonies and recitals were performed.
 This was followed in 1903 with an amusement pavilion at the landward end of the pier.
 Subsequent fires and other damage alongside the demand for new entertainments led to several phases of redevelopment which reflected the development of Blackpool as a whole.